odddollar/Container-lang/README.md

 # Container-lang

-Container-lang is a lightweight interpreted scripting language based on the idea of "code containers", aiming to make it easy to create reusable code for one/many line scripts.
+Container-lang is a lightweight, interpreted, esoteric scripting language based on the idea of "code containers", aiming to make it easy to create reusable code for one/many line scripts.
 Container-lang currently only supports numerical data-types, including integers and floats.
 String support is unlikely to be added in the future.

 ## Usage
 Prebuilt interpreter files are available on the GitHub page.